-In the fall of 1986, both the State Legislature (by statute, repealed as of July 1, 1999) and the voters (by initiative petition) placed limits on the growth of state tax revenues.
-Although somewhat different in detail, each measure essentially limited the annual growth in state tax revenues to an average rate of growth in wages and salaries in the Commonwealth over the three previous calendar years.
-If not amended, the remaining law could restrict the amount of state revenues available for state aid to local communities.
+In the fall of 1986, legislation was enacted that placed limits on the growth of state tax revenues.
+The legislation essentially limited the annual growth in state tax revenues to an average rate of growth in wages and salaries in the Commonwealth over the three previous calendar years.
+If not amended, the legislation could restrict the amount of state revenues available for state aid to local communities.